zzzzzzhy0607/TMDB-Box-Office-Prediction/README.md

 This part mainly has following purposes:

 #### 1. Preprocess the data
-   --Convert the data into a format we can use, since some columns are in JSON format, containing one or more dictionaries inside.
+   --Convert the data into a format we can use, since some columns are in JSON format, containing one or more dictionaries inside

    --Create new columns based on current information